waffluent/SecuringWordpressWithCloudflareWAF/README.md

 # Securing Wordpress With Cloudflare WAF
-Scripts to harden your Wordpress installation using Cloudflare
+Scripts to harden your Wordpress installation using Cloudflare.

+### Nothing herein requires more than what's available in the Cloudflare Pro Plan ($20/month as of when I type this: August 2025).

 ## Origin Hiding using Cloudflare & WordPress HMAC Verification